 Chlorine Bleach

 Chlorine bleach can remove medium to high levels of hydrogen sulfide.
-A chlorinator adds chlorine to the water system.
+Shock chlorination floods a well with a strong chlorine solution to wipe out sulfur bacteria colonies.
+This method can work for a few months, but it doesn’t always last.
+Always follow state guidelines, ventilate the well cap area, and retest water a few days later.
+Re-treat only when bacteria return; over-chlorination can harm pumps and pipes.
 Then a filter system removes the sulfur, iron, and magnesium sediments that have formed.
 Regular maintenance and replacement of filters are recommended.

 Iron Removal Filter